devcafe-latte/deadbolt/readme.md

 # Deadbolt

+# Update to v2 from v1

+- `POST /session` will return the user in an envelope now, and will return Two Factor Auth data if needed.
+- Migrations have been added.
+- Database can now be seeded
+- Passwords can easily by reset (for development) by changing the `passwordHash` to "plain:whatever".
+Will be converted to proper hash when login occurs.

+# Intro

 Just another user authentication library running on Express and Typescript.
 This project mainly exists to satisfy my curiosity around Express, Typescript, testing, databases, etc.

 This service is meant to run as a microservice within your cluster/swarm/whatever.
 The API is not meant to be exposed to the public.